metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_db_en.md

 {% include developers/getting_started_db_create_role_cmdline.md %}

+For convenience and since this is just your local development DB, you might want to also specify `--superuser`

 * Create a new, empty database that is also named `metasfresh` and owned by the newly created role:

 {% include developers/getting_started_db_create_db_cmdline.md %}